kizdebski-ai/VVE/README.md

 **The Challenge:** HTML5 Canvas is performant for drawing thousands of strokes but poor for interaction (no DOM events for individual shapes).
 DOM elements are great for interaction but heavy to render in large numbers.

 **The Solution:** WhiteVue uses a **Dual-Layer Rendering Engine**:
 *   **The Bottom Layer (Canvas):** Uses **Rough.js** to render the actual visual content.
 This library generates "hand-drawn" SVG paths which we rasterize onto a single HTML5 Canvas.
-This provides the aesthetic appeal and high rendering performance (60fps even with complex scenes).
+    *   **Optimization - Path2D Caching:** Static pen strokes are baked into `Path2D` objects, eliminating the need to re-parse thousands of point coordinates on every render frame.
+    *   **Optimization - Geometry Simplification:** Freehand strokes are processed with the **Ramer-Douglas-Peucker** algorithm to remove redundant points while preserving the shape's visual fidelity.
 *   **The Top Layer (Vue Components):** We overlay lightweight Vue components (`MovableObject`) on top of the canvas.
 These components are invisible by default but handle hit-testing, selection boxes, and resize handles.
+    *   **Optimization - Smart DOM Culling:** Heavy DOM elements (for text/LaTeX) are only mounted when necessary (e.g., for complex types or currently selected objects), keeping the DOM tree lightweight.
-*   **Synchronization:** A central `CoordinateSystem` utility maps the infinite pan/zoom canvas space to the viewport pixels, ensuring the DOM overlay always aligns perfectly with the canvas drawing, even during multi-touch pinch-to-zoom gestures.
+*   **Synchronization:** A central `CoordinateSystem` utility maps the infinite pan/zoom canvas space to the viewport pixels, ensuring the DOM overlay always aligns perfectly with the canvas drawing.

 ### 3. Conflict-Free State Management
 **The Challenge:** In a naive implementation, if User A moves an object and User B deletes it simultaneously, the app crashes.
 Or if two users drag the same object, it "jitters" between positions.